 Broken Promise: The Story of Ash's Pidgeot

-^Credit goes to Neo Pikachu for the epic banner!
+^Credit goes to Avenger Angel for the epic banner!

 Ash Ketchum's Greatest Quote: "We'll be back as soon as we get Professor Oak's Pokeball!"

 Well hello there.
-Welcome to my first ever fanfic, Broken Promise!
-I will try to update this every other Sunday.
-And I am sorry if this fanfic or my grammar skills are not very good; this is my first ever Pokemon fanfiction.
-Constructive support and advice is encouraged, but I do hope that all reviewers will put some thought into their reviews, instead of just saying, "Oh, you did well".
-So... without further ado, I shall let Ash's Pidgeot have the stage...
+Welcome to my first ever Pokemon fanfic, Broken Promise!
+Constructive support and advice is encouraged, and I do hope that all reviewers will put some thought into their reviews instead of just saying, "Oh, you did well".

 Table of Contents